 Reporting (near) accidents involving carbon monoxide

-If, during the work, you discover that carbon monoxide is released, this is a (near) accident.
-You must decommission the installation and report the (near) accident to:
+If, during the work, you discover that carbon monoxide is released, this is an accident or near accident.
+You must decommission the installation and report the accident or near accident to:

 • the user and/or owner,